Backbase/bb-fuel/docs/CAPABILITY_DATA_SETUP.md

 - Possible to use the PFM categories by setting the property `use.pfm.categories.for.transactions` to `true`

 ## Approvals setup
-Approvals configuration can be ingested for payments and contacts based on master service agreements.
+Approvals configuration can be ingested for payments, contacts, notifications and batches based on master service agreements.

 ### Approval types
 - Approval type A with rank 1